Thinkwise/docs/docs/platform_overview.md

 To include a new or existing project version as an application in the IAM, it is necessary to synchronize it with the SF.
 This means that the blueprint is copied from the SF to the IAM.
 As soon as this has taken place, the authorization for this application can be set up via the IAM.

 ### Authorization

 Authorization is linked to roles and user groups using Role Based Access Control.
 A user group contains several users, but a user may also be a member of several user groups.
-If required, a membership is time-related so that rights automatically expire after a period of time (for example with temporary contracts).
+If required, a membership is time-related so that access rights automatically expire after a period of time (for example with temporary contracts).

 Authorization can be defined down to field level and on cross-sections of data.